Smurf: Rescue in Gargamel's Castle

-Smurf: Rescue in Gargamel's Castle is a 1982 video game published and developed by Coleco for the ColecoVision and Atari 2600.
+Smurf: Rescue in Gargamel's Castle is a 1982 platform game developed and published by Coleco for the ColecoVision and Atari 2600.
 The game is based on the television series The Smurfs.
 In the game, the player must brave a series of obstacles to rescue Smurfette from Gargamel's castle.

 Gameplay

 Gargamel has kidnapped Smurfette.
 As a Smurf, the player has to walk from the Smurf village through a forest and a cave on the way to Gargamel's castle, where Smurfette awaits rescue.
 The player has an energy bar that slowly depletes over time.

 Each side-scrolling screen presents various obstacles that the player must precisely jump over (e.g. fences, stalagmites) or land upon (e.g. ledges).
 Failure to execute any jump results in instant death.
-Higher difficulty levels introduce flying bats and spiders that the player must also avoid.
+Higher difficulty levels introduce crows, flying bats and spiders that the player must also avoid.

 The ColecoVision version of Smurf: Rescue in Gargamel's Castle contains Easter eggs - initials may appear onscreen when moving between screens, and the player will receive hundreds of thousands of points, when moving between two forest screens.

 Two of the background music tracks are "Simple Gifts" and the first movement of Ludwig van Beethoven's 6th Symphony, the "Pastoral".